flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 In order to sort out, delineate and nail down my learnings, I wrote this book.
 Also, the presented thought framework could be interesting to other people in the periphery of software development.
 I've put much work into it because it offers a perspective that I had greatly missed in the field.

 My approach is systematic.
 However, I won't rattle down a longwinded proof and reference list for every statement I make.
 It's not an academic text.
 I don't have time for that, and neither have you.
 For the sake of brevity and practical value, let's focus on the essential line of reasoning.
-I'll sound opinionated, and you'll be motivated.
+I'll sound opinionated, and you'll stay motivated.
 More fun for both of us :)

 ## Where We're Coming From